wishonia/wishonia/public/docs/staff/discovery-ai-engineer.md

+---
+slug: discovery-ai-engineer
+name: Seeking an Engineer for Autonomous AI Agents in Health Analysis
+featuredImage: /docs/staff/discovery-ai-engineer.jpg
+description: >-
+  Join our team as an Autonomous Discovery Engineer to pioneer the development of AI agents that analyze health data, drive collaboration in healthcare, and support the creation of impactful health studies and insights.
+Ideal candidates will have expertise in AI, a passion for innovation, and an interest in contributing to the open-source community.
+---
 ## Autonomous Discovery Engineer

 We are seeking a software engineer to assist with the creation of autonomous AI agents to quantify the precise effects of foods, drugs, supplements, and medical interventions on human health.